rschristopher/ischristtrue.com/src/modern-views/schisms.md

 !!! quote "Galatians 2:14"
     But when I saw that they walked not uprightly according to the truth of the gospel, I said unto Peter before them all, If thou, being a Jew, livest after the manner of Gentiles, and not as do the Jews, why compellest thou the Gentiles to live as do the Jews?

-And, most fascinating and perhaps with great prescience, the greatest rebuke to Peter came immediately after Christ prromised that Peter is the rock upon which Christ will build His church.
+And, most fascinating and perhaps with great prescience, the greatest rebuke to Peter came immediately after Christ promised that Peter is the rock upon which Christ will build His church.

 !!! quote "Matthew 16:18-24"
     And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.